hzget/tech/testing/cmocka/Readme.md

 ==================

 The project helps programmers by a quick start example.
-The source files are from [cmocka-1.1.7 examples][cmocka-1.1.7 examples].
+Some source files are modified from [cmocka-1.1.7 examples][cmocka-1.1.7 examples].

 Just install cmocka and then run examples in this project.